radview/webload-documentation/docs/console/data_drilling_reports.md

-In [Figure 194 ](#_bookmark435)the UpdateAccount transaction is highlighted in the Transaction Grid.
+The UpdateAccount transaction is highlighted in the Transaction Grid.
 The Reason for the UpdateAccount transaction failure, Transfer incomplete displays immediately below the Transaction Grid.
 The Transaction Failure Reason Grid displays why two of the UpdateAccount transactions failed.